 Why it won’t work outside

 Don’t bother using these traps outside (the recommendation of the viral versions).
-Mosquitoes prefer natural sources of sugar so they will likely ignore anything inside a bottle, regardless of how delectable you think the concoction is.
-This is the same reason why commercial versions like the Spartan Mosquito Eradicator don’t work.
+Mosquitoes prefer natural sources of sugar so they will likely ignore anything inside a container.
+This is the reason commercial versions like the Spartan Mosquito Pro Tech don’t work.

 The traps will also not work in rooms full of flowering plants or decomposing fruit.
 Similarly, if your kids spill juice and soda everywhere, the traps won’t work.